Trevor Law Group

+The Trevor Law Group was a Beverly Hills law firm that became the subject of legal and disciplinary proceedings following the useof California's Unfair Competition Law (Business and Professions Code section 17200) in lawsuits against thousands of small businesses.

-The Trevor Law Group was a three-member Beverly Hills law firm notable in California and nationally for their heavy-handed tort law abuse.
-In 2002, it was alleged that they engaged in a form of extortion by threatening to sue thousands of businesses for violating a now-defunct provision of the Business & Professions Code, then offering to "settle" for a few thousand dollars apiece.
-The investigation was the largest in the history of the State Bar of California, and three principals of the firm were recommended for disbarment.
-They eventually gave up being lawyers.
+In 2003, it was alleged that The Trevor Group engaged in a form of extortion by attempting to sue thousands of businesses for violating a now-defunct provision of the Business & Professions Code, then offering to settle for a few thousand dollars per settlement.